kkchen-dev/Machine-Learning/README.md

 # Sentiment

-This is a repository for some projects that utilize sentiment analysis.
-Please go to each folder to read the README.md for each project.
+This is a repository for some projects that utilize Google Cloud Natural Language sentiment analysis.

+Please go to each folder for the README.md of the project.

 ## Authors